ocoleman/dataRep-project2020/README.md

 # dataRep-project2020
-Project Assessment for Data Representation in 2020
+Project Assessment for Data Representation in 2020.
+The author is Owen Coleman (G00387850@gmit.ie).

 http://owenproj2020.pythonanywhere.com/
 <br>